rust-lang/rust/README.md

 src/main.rs:8:5: 11:6 help: Try
 if let Some(y) = x { println!("{:?}", y) }
 ```

+An alternate way to use clippy is by compiling and using [`cargo clippy`](https://github.com/arcnmx/cargo-clippy), a custom cargo subcommand that runs clippy on a given project.

 You can add options  to `allow`/`warn`/`deny`:
 - the whole set of `Warn` lints using the `clippy` lint group (`#![deny(clippy)]`)